In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - If using the ancho, remove the stem and shake out the seeds; tear the ancho into 3 or 4 pieces.
 Wash your hands after handling.

 Cook the chili

-Add the tomatillos and cook until they begin to soften, about 3 minutes.
-Add the chorizo and 2 cups of water.
-Bring to a boil, reduce to a simmer, and cook until the liquid has reduced by a quarter of its volume and the tomatillos and ancho chile have broken down, 8 to 10 minutes.
-Stir in the maple syrup.
-Season with salt and pepper.
+Add the chorizo and 2 cups [4 cups] water.
+Bring to a boil, reduce to a simmer, and cook, stirring occasionally, until the tomatillos and ancho are completely soft, 8 to 10 minutes.
+Stir in the maple syrup and season to taste with salt and pepper.